Book now to attend our Open Morning on Friday 14th October

 - develop every pupil within the subject to his or her maximum potential

-- provide an enjoyable and stimulating language-learning experience across the ability range
+- provide a fun, enjoyable and stimulating language-learning experience

 - promote the effective use of the target language in both classroom and real-life situations